beefystick/workout/README.md

 Hey there!
 I'm Gyan, a recent BSc Biotechnology student trying to improve my skills in programming using JavaScript and Python.
 As a fitness enthusiast, I've always found it challenging to effectively track and organize my workouts.
 That's why I took on the task of creating a Workout Tracker as a personal project and to improve my programming skills.

 The goal of this Workout Tracker is to simplify the process of recording and monitoring workout sessions.
-Combining my programming skills with my passion for fitness, I embarked on this project to develop an application that would help me easily keep track of my workouts in a seamless and efficient way.
+Combining my programming skills with my passion for fitness, I embarked on this project to develop an application that would help me easily keep track of my workouts in a efficient way.

+Possible components to add:
+BMI tracker
+Weight tracker, big 3 lifts trackers (with graphs) Page to show recommended workouts based on muscle groups (or something else?)

 Now, let's dive into setting up the Workout Tracker!
 We have two components to set up separately: the backend and the frontend.
 Don't worry—I'll guide you through the steps for each one.
 Let's get started!